nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Wishful Shrinking’s recipe list is not empty.

     1. Test case: `editR 1` <br>
-       Expected: The result box will show all the details of the first recipe. <br><br>
+       Expected: The result box will show all the details of the first recipe.

+    1. Test case: `editR x` (x is invalid index) <br>
+       Expected: An error message will be shown, as it is the same recipe.
+Your command in the command box will turn red. <br><br>

 ### 6.12 Editing a recipe <a id="612-editing-a-recipe"></a>